pluginever/wc-serial-numbers/readme.txt

 === ⚡ Serial Numbers for WooCommerce PRO Features: ===

-* Create and assign license keys for WooCommerce variable products.
+* Create and assign serial keys for WooCommerce variable products.
-* Generate bulk license keys with your custom key generator rule.
+* Generate bulk serial keys with your custom key generator rule.
-* Random & sequential order for the generator rules.
+* Random & sequential key order for the generator rule.
 * Automatic license key generator to auto-create & assign keys with orders.
-* License key management option from the order page with required actions.
+* Option to disable sending serial keys through email.
+* Allow selling duplicate serial keys for your products.
+* Support for bulk import of serial keys in CSV and TXT file format.
-* Support for bulk import/export of license keys from/to CSV.
+* Support for bulk export of serial keys to CSV file format.
+* Twilio SMS integration for better and safe serial key delivery through SMS.
-* Option to sell license keys even if there are no available keys in the stock.
+* Option to sell serial keys on backorder if there are no available serial keys in the stock.
+* Options to select order key properties to showcase in order details.
+* Translation tab to edit the texts and labels as you wish.
 * Custom deliverable quantity to deliver multiple keys with a single product.
-* Manual delivery option to manually deliver license keys instead of automatic.
+* Manual delivery option to manually deliver serial keys instead of automatic.
-* Email Template to easily and quickly customize the order confirmation & low stock alert email.
-* Twilio SMS integration for better and safe key delivery through SMS.

 <pre><a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>